LingyiHongfd/LingyiHongfd.github.io/index.md

-## Welcome to LingYi Hong's homepage
+## Welcome to LingYi Hong's Homepage

 You can click [my github page](https://github.com/LingyiHongfd) to see what I am researching recently.